 singled out fat and cholesterol as the dietary causes of coronary heart disease (CHD) and downplayed evidence that sucrose consumption was also a risk factor.
 The SRF set the review’s objective, contributed articles for inclusion, and received drafts.
 The SRF’s funding and role was not disclosed.
 Together with other recent analyses of sugar industry documents, our findings suggest the industry sponsored a research program in the 1960s and 1970s that successfully cast doubt about the hazards of sucrose while promoting fat as the dietary culprit in CHD.

 What does this say about studies funded by industries in other fields?
 Remember how the tobacco industry convinced doctors to prescribe cigarettes for anxiety in the 50’s and 60’s?
-The same can possibly be said of vaporizers for all kinds of dry herbs for the present time.

 You can’t help but wonder about the results of studies sponsored by companies, and other stakeholders, that make the products they’re studying.
 Can we really believe there’s no conflict of interest?
 Can we know, for certain, that important data isn’t suppressed?